بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 Step 3: Analysis

-- Exploit poor people
+Interest can: Exploit poor people and Create inequality

 Step 4: Legal categories